 With the cooler months approaching, we tend to spend more time indoors safely tucked in our heated homes, away from the elements and cool fall winds.
 Unfortunately, we are not the only ones looking for a little extra warmth come the fall – you might find your local wildlife try to make themselves at home as well!

-Here at Professional Roofers, it is not uncommon for us to receive calls from distraught homeowners with critters like raccoons that have found their way into their homes and set up shop.
+Here at Professional Roofers in Toronto, it is not uncommon for us to receive calls from distraught homeowners with critters like raccoons that have found their way into their homes and set up shop.
 We can’t get rid of the animals for you, that’s a call better suited for animal control; however, we can help you identify the signs of wildlife in your home, and help you prevent these sorts of occurrences in the future.

 As much as we would like them to, animals don’t usually appreciate the use of doors or windows as entry points to the home, instead they use other ways.
 Critters can enter your home through a variety of means and methods; however, they tend to choose eaves, vents, chimneys, other pre-existing holes, or other accessible weak points on your roof to climb in.
 The best and most effective method to prevent and eliminate your uninvited houseguests from entering your home is regular, proper maintenance and inspections of your roof.
 If your roof is difficult to access, or you simply don’t feel comfortable completing these steps, please feel free to contact us, and we’ll be happy to complete the inspection for you!